onestardao/WFGY/TensionUniverse/BlackHole/Q005_abc_conjecture.md

   q(a, b, c) = log(H(a, b, c)) / log(rad(abc)),
   ```

-  which compares the size of `c` to the product of the distinct primes in `abc`, after taking logarithms.
+  which compares the size of `c` to the product of the distinct primes in `abc`, after taking logarithms to compress both.

 If `q(a, b, c)` is a little larger than `1`, it means that `c` is significantly larger than the product of the distinct primes that appear in `abc`, even after using logarithms to compress both.